Soviet occupation of the Baltic states (1944): Attempts to restore independence

 The National Committee of the Republic of Estonia, headed by Jüri Uluots, attempted to re-establish Estonian independence in 1944.

 There were efforts to restore independence during the German occupation.
 In 1941, the Lithuanians had overthrown Soviet rule two days before the Germans arrived in Kaunas.
 The Germans allowed the Provisional Government to function for over a month.
 Towards the end of the war, once it became clear that Germany would be defeated, many Lithuanians, Latvians and Estonians joined the Germans once again.

 It was hoped that by engaging in such a war, the Baltic countries would be able to attract Western support for the cause of independence from the USSR.

 In Latvia, an pro-independence resistance movement called the Latvian Central Council was formed on 13 August 1943 by members of the four biggest Latvian political parties.
 These men survived the Soviet terror of the Soviet occupation of Latvia in 1940, still called "The Horrible Year" (Latvian: Baigais Gads) as it saw the first waves of Soviet deportations from the country.

 On March 17, 1944, 189 Latvian political leaders and public figures signed the Memorandum of the Latvian Central Council, which declared the urgent need to restore the de facto sovereignty of the Republic of Latvia and create a Latvian government.
 The memorandum was a call to resist the reoccupation of Latvia by the Soviet Union following the defeat of Germany, which by that time was widely expected.
 The memorandum was drawn up in several original copies and photographically reproduced with the aim of taking it out of Latvia and getting it into the hands of the governments of the Western allies and the German occupation government.

-On 8 September 1944 in Riga, the leadership of the Latvian Central Council adopted Declaration on the Restoration of the Republic of Latvia.
+On 8 September 1944 in Riga, the leadership of the Latvian Central Council adopted the Declaration on the Restoration of the Republic of Latvia.
 The adoption of the Declaration was an attempt to restore de facto independence of the Republic of Latvia, in hopes of international support and by taking advantage of the interval between changes of occupying powers.
 The Declaration prescribed that the Satversme is the fundamental law of the restored Republic of Latvia, and provided for establishment of a Cabinet of Ministers that would organise the restoration of the State of Latvia.

 An analogous body, the Supreme Committee for the Liberation of Lithuania, emerged on 25 November 1943.

 On 23 March 1944, the underground National Committee of the Estonian Republic was founded.
 Thousands of Estonians not willing to side with the Nazis joined the Finnish Defence Forces to fight against the Soviet Union.
 The Finnish Infantry Regiment 200 was formed out of the volunteers known colloquially as the "Finnish Boys" (Estonian: soomepoisid).
 On 2 February 1944, the front reached the former Estonian border, starting the battle of Narva.
 The city was evacuated.